 If you are married or in a committed intimate relationship, it is important that your partner is part of this discernment as well.

 If you have any hesitation or questions about applying, please contact us at 502.452.2749 or email firstname.lastname@example.org (put “MMTP request” in subject line).

-A payment plan is also available if tuition is not paid in full at time of registration.
-It consists of a $100 application deposit and three payments of $650 due (1) upon acceptance into the program (2) February 1, 2019, and (3) April 1, 2019.
+- A payment plan is also available if tuition is not paid in full at time of registration.
+It consists of a $100 application fee and three payments of $650 due (1) upon acceptance into the program, (2) February 1, 2020, and (3) April 1, 2020.

-Additional costs include overnight accommodations and meals during the long retreat.
-Estimated cost for three nights and nine meals is $250-$350, depending upon double or single room overnight accommodation options.
+- Additional costs include overnight accommodations and meals during the long retreat.
+Estimated cost for three nights and nine meals is $250-$350, depending upon double or single overnight accommodation options.

 Financial assistance is available to those who demonstrate financial need.
 Some partial scholarships requiring volunteer service are available through an application process.
 Contact email@example.com to request a “Scholarship Application Form.”

-The core faculty includes some of the leading teachers in the fields of mindfulness and compassion meditation in the Louisville area: Dr. Pamela Cotton, Glenda Hodges-Cook, Kathleen Kaelin, OSU, Fr.
-Joe Mitchell, and Dr. Chris Schrodt, MD.
-Faculty biographies are available on the faculty page at the Earth & Spirit Center website.
+The core faculty includes some of the leading teachers in the fields of mindfulness and compassion meditation in the Louisville area: Glenda Hodges-Cook, Kathleen Kaelin, OSU, Fr.
+Joe Mitchell, CP, and Chris Schrodt, MD.
+Faculty biographies are available on the faculty page on the Earth & Spirit Center website.